somy05/singscore/README.md

 The program can only be run on macOS currently using the command in compile.txt then typing ./main into terminal, or by building with CMake (not finished yet)

-When it is complete it will run on Windows and (maybe) Linux.